seven1m/load_and_authorize_resource/README.md

 end
 ```

 For parent resources, `current_user.can_read?(@parent)` is consulted.
-If false, then an `LoadAndAuthorizeResoruce::AccessDenied` error is raised.
+If false, then an `LoadAndAuthorizeResource::AccessDenied` error is raised.

-If none of the parent IDs are present, e.g. `person_id` and `group_id` are both absent in `params`, then a `LoadAndAuthorizeResoruce::ParameterMissing` exception is raised.
+If none of the parent IDs are present, e.g. `person_id` and `group_id` are both absent in `params`, then a `LoadAndAuthorizeResource::ParameterMissing` exception is raised.

 ### Shallow Routes